 These Costa Rican dishes will encourage your adventurous side and help you assimilate into the local culture.
 We recommend that you talk to the locals, try the local food, and enjoy the hospitality of the Costa Rican people.
 When you’re here, this tropical country will feel like home.
 Pura vida!

-Some of the links in this Costa Rican food guide are affiliate links.
+Some of the links in this Costa Rica food guide are affiliate links.
 If you make a booking, then we’ll make a small commission at no extra expense to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel and food guides. ¡Gracias!

 Cover photo by lenyvavsha.
 Stock images via Depositphotos.